June 15, 2025

 This is where peptides come in.

 Peptides—short chains of amino acids that signal the body to perform specific biological functions—can significantly enhance the healing cascade initiated by prolotherapy.
-At Revolution Health & Wellness, we integrate select injectable peptides into our prolotherapy protocols to accelerate tissue regeneration, reduce inflammation, and improve patient outcomes.
+Peptides should be integrated into prolotherapy protocols to accelerate tissue regeneration, reduce inflammation, and improve patient outcomes.

 In this article, we’ll cover: